The Liberty Bottleworks Review

 Liberty Bottleworks is all about America.
 They really love this country a lot, pride seems to exude into every facet of the company.
-But the love of this country is not just about the idea of the eponymous dream.
+But the love of this country is not only about the idea of the eponymous dream.
 It is about the physical reality: the land and the people.
 Through an unassuming product, the basic bottle, Liberty is doing their part to help demonstrate how successful an ethical business can be.

 Taking Care of Business